June 28, 2011 - by David Hess

-In our previous post on the 4th-round women’s Wimbledon upsets, we mentioned that as of June 27, Victoria Azarenka seemed to be undervalued at Betfair.
+In our previous post on the 4th-round women’s Wimbledon upsets, we mentioned that as of June 27, Victoria Azarenka seemed to be undervalued at a leading sportsbook.
 That’s a bit of a simplification.
-What we really believe is that there seems to be something funny going on with the women’s Wimbledon futures at Betfair, which makes the odds for Azarenka, Kvitova, and Paszek illogical when viewed in context of each other.
+What we really believe is that there seems to be something funny going on with the women’s Wimbledon futures at, which makes the odds for Azarenka, Kvitova, and Paszek illogical when viewed in context of each other.

 My guess is that it’s a result of there simply not being a very big market for “Player X to make the Final” at this point in the tourney, so the market isn’t liquid enough to be fully efficient.
 At any rate, here’s the situation.